healthycoupleslab/FitaParser/README.md

 ![Example authorization URL link](C:\Users\sydne\OneDrive\Documents\FitaParser\authorization URL.PNG "Example authorization URL link")

-*When completing the STEP 5, ensure that you are logged OUT of your administrator Fitbit account.
+*Before completing STEP 5, ensure that you are logged OUT of your administrator Fitbit account.
 Also ensure that no one else is logged into Fitbit.
 We found it helpful to work in two separate browsers when switching between accounts.<br />

 #### STEP 5: IMPLEMENT PARTICIPANT USER CONSENT TO FITBIT APP